Ali ibn Yusuf: Patronage

-Ali was succeeded by his son Tashfin ibn Ali in 1143.

 Sargasso Sea

 According to the Muslim cartographer Muhammad al-Idrisi, the Mugharrarin (also translated as "the adventurers") sent by Ali ibn Yusuf, led by his admiral Ahmad ibn Umar, better known under the name of Raqsh al-Auzz reached a part of the ocean covered by seaweed, identified by some as the Sargasso Sea, which stretches into the Atlantic from Bermuda.

 Family

 Ali was the son of Yusuf ibn Tashfin.
 He had at least two sons: